LoansBot/database/README.md

 Prerequesites:

-- python 3.7.5 or higher with python3.7-venv (or as appropriate)
+- python 3.7.5 or higher
 - docker

 Setup your python environment: